disertus/Blood-Donor-Bot/README.md

 - Checks the availability of different blood types at the municipal blood bank
 - Collects the data about users' blood type
 - Schedules the donations using the info about users' last donation
-- Informs the users when there is a lack of blood at the blood bank if their blood type matches
+- Informs the users when there is a lack of blood at the blood bank if their blood type and scheduled date matches, reschedules the notification if not
-- Stores the chronological data about the availability of specific blood types into MySQL Server (makes it possible to further analyze the data)
+- Stores chronological data about the availability of specific blood types into MySQL Server instance (makes it possible to further analyze the data)

 ![Donor notify bot](https://i.ibb.co/VvX1k57/Screenshot-from-2020-06-15-11-23-37.png)